gregorywmorris/oaken-spirits/OAKEN_TECHNICAL_DESIGN.md

     - Custom API for invoice integration with MySQL.
 1. SSOT: Integrate into MySQL database for all data.
 1. Analytics:
-    - Data warehouse: Google BigQury
+    - Data warehouse: Google BigQuery
     - Airbyte: Database snapshot used for extract and load to BigQuery

 ### Database